matthewfeickert-talks/talk-snolab-seminar-2023/talk.md

 .kol-2-3[
 .huge[
-* My role as a physicist provides a privileged opportunity to walk among multiple scientific communities
+* Privileged opportunity to work among multiple scientific communities
-* Care about .bold[reusable] open science to be able to push physics forward at the .bold[community scale]
+* Care about .bold[reusable] open science to be able to push particle physics forward at the .bold[community scale]
    - The challenges of the next decade provide wonderful research environments that will require interdisciplinary knowledge exchange to fully attack
 * Today we'll share .bold[high level] views of deeply .bold[technical problems] ]